sbokaie/ruby_challenges_lab/day_01_lab.md

 ```
 Would you like to add another student?
 yes
-What is the student's name?
+What is the student name?
 Taco
 The array of instructors now looks like: ["Taco"]
 Would you like to add another student?